All Episodes

 He's a great British stage actor.

-And if you want to see who he is, Rent or watch an episode of Wolf Hall on PBS about the era of Henry VIII.
+And if you want to see who he is, rent or watch an episode of Wolf Hall on PBS about the era of Henry VIII.

-He uh he plays Henry VIII's aide-de-camp, close advisor.
+He plays Henry VIII's aide-de-camp, close advisor.

 Anyway, a friend of mine went to see the movie with his young daughter, college-age daughter.